Bounded KRnet and its applications to density estimation and approximation: Introduction

-The rest of this paper is structured as follows.
-Section 2 provides the definition of B-KRnet in detail.
-Our methodology for density estimation is presented in Section 3 along with numerical verification.
-In Section 4, we present an adaptive density approximation scheme for solving PDEs involving density and three numerical experiments.
-Some concluding remarks are given in Section 5.
+The rest of this paper is structured as follows. \Cref{sec:B-KRnet} provides the definition of B-KRnet in detail.
+Our methodology for density estimation is presented in \cref{sec:density_estimation} along with numerical verification.
+In \cref{sec:adaptive_method} and \cref{sec:mixed_domain}, we present an adaptive density approximation scheme for solving PDEs involving density followed by some numerical experiments in \cref{sec:numerical_experiments_for_pdes}.
+The concluding remarks are given in \cref{sec:conclusions}.